-Mr. KELLER: I dont know about the others.
+KELLER: I don't know about the others.
 I think some of them got it directly, some of them may have gotten it through the Guardian.
 The distinction is that they all got it with the permission of Wikileaks, whereas we got it sort of over the transom.

-They want our aid.
+KELLER: They want our aid.
 They want our trade.
 They want our cooperation in resisting common enemies.
-And I dont think a bit of embarrassment trumps their own national and personal interest.
+And I don't think a bit of embarrassment trumps their own national and personal interest.

-The easy calls on the other side are if it's just something thats going to embarrass somebody, you know, or cause a bit of diplomatic controversy.
+KELLER: The easy calls on the other side are if it's just something that's going to embarrass somebody, you know, or cause a bit of diplomatic controversy.
 That probably is not justification for deciding that readers aren't entitled to see it.

 SIEGEL: Well, Bill Keller, thank you very much for talking with us.

 SIEGEL: That's Bill Keller, executive editor of The New York Times.